tum-gis/ecitygml-converter/crates/ecitygml-converter-core/README.md

-# ecitygml-converter
+# ecitygml-converter-core

-A Rust library for converting [CityGML](https://www.ogc.org/standard/citygml/) data to other representations.
+Core primitives and operations for converting [CityGML](https://www.ogc.org/standard/citygml/) data to other representations.

 > [!WARNING]
 > The library is at an early stage of development.